Great to have you here, Rush Limbaugh, exercising.

 And people are scared of what the media has been saying.

-They the police and some you know news liberal news commentaries commentators said you should call the cops if your neighbors say something strange like I support the Tea Party or I love my guns, I won't give up my gun rights, you know, to prevent violence.
+The police and some liberal news commentators said you should call the cops if your neighbors say something strange like, I support the Tea Party or I love my guns.

 And that sounds like something a Stalinist would want.

-I have to clarify something on the two of my tea sweepstakes.
+I have to clarify something on the Two of By T sweepstakes, because I wasn't clear about this.

-There are two grand prize winners.
+There are two grand prize winners, not one.

 I wanted to make sure, because there's two grand prize trips and then 50 additional prizes.